Eine betonartig aussehende Mauer ist zu sehen, aus der im oberen Bereich dünne, ineinander geflochtene Holzstreifen herausragen.

 Momentum – Funding for Recently Tenured Professors

 The Volkswagen Foundation supports professors three to five years after taking up their first tenured professorship at a university in Germany.
-Next deadline for application is April 24, 2024.
+Next deadline for application is April 28, 2025.
 Questions?
 Visit our online Q&A on Feb.
-08, 2024 (in English).
+10 and Feb.
+20, 2025

 To the funding initiative